jbock-java/jbock/README.md

   }
 }
 ````
-This is what the updated program prints, when invoked without
+After this change, the program prints
-any arguments:
+the following when invoked without any arguments:

 <pre><code>Usage: CopyFile SRC DEST
 Missing parameter: SRC
 Try '--help' for more information.
 </code></pre>

-This looks a lot better than the stacktrace already.
+This looks already a lot better than the stacktrace.
 Next, we add some metadata:

 ````java